 In fall 2018, Taylor attended her first Hollywood premier for Severed Road, directed and written by Benjamin Brown.
 Severed Road is Taylor’s first SAG feature in which she was cast.
 They filmed a couple days in Burbank, CA, but a majority of production was on location in Big Bear National Park.
 Severed Road premiered at the Egyptian Theater on Hollywood Blv.
 In November of 2018.
 (Distribution coming soon)

 Shortly after leaving D.D.O., Taylor signed with Firestarter Talent, under Kara Solcum, Rachel Tolliver, and Nicole Dernersesian.
-In January 2019, Taylor booked a co-star role in the hit show, Criminal Minds, in their final season.
-(Set to premiere this fall)
+She worked across Rudy Mancuso in the fall of 2019 on his Facebook Watch show, Tempo, and in January of 2020, Taylor premiered in a co-star role on the hit show, Criminal Minds, in their final season.